2014 NYLT Fall Workshop List is Available!

 Regional Meetings Have Begun!
 Sign up for the location nearest you!

-On August 6th, the first, in a series of six, regional meetings was held in Paul Smiths.
-ESFPA members enjoyed good food and company and spoke one on one with ESFPA President Eric Carlson and ESFPA Board Members about issues directly related to their company, region and industry.
+We still have some Regional Meetings taking place!
+ESFPA members can enjoy good food and company and speak one on one with ESFPA President Eric Carlson and ESFPA Board Members about issues directly related to their company, region and industry.
 We encourage ALL members to take this opportunity to attend the dinner in your area.
 All dinners are $25 per person and begin at 5:30 pm.
 Members and Perspective Members are welcome!

 September 30th - the Log Jam Restaurant, Queensbury, NY